AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/go-live.md

 * Gather data on the amount of content.
 For example: per one week, two weeks or a month.
 * Make sure to plan top ups in such a way that you avoid more than 48 hours of content extraction and ingestion (so that it will fit into a weekend timeframe).
 * Plan the number of top ups required and estimate/backtrack in relation to the go-live date.

-## Preparing for the migration {#prepare-for-migration}

-Preparing the source system for migration involves system and AEM administrator level tasks.
-You can start by verifying that the content repository is in a well maintained state by checking the [revision cleanup](https://experienceleague.adobe.com/docs/experience-manager-65/deploying/deploying/revision-cleanup.html) and the [data store garbage collection](https://experienceleague.adobe.com/docs/experience-manager-65/administering/operations/data-store-garbage-collection.html)task status.
-If you are running AEM version 6.3 (as the Content Transfer Tool is compatible from version 6.3 onwards), it is recommended to perform offline compaction, followed by Data Store Garbage collection.

-[Data consistency check](https://experienceleague.adobe.com/docs/experience-manager-65/deploying/configuring/consistency-check.html) is recommended across all AEM versions to ensure that the content repository in a good state to initiate migration activities.

-System administrator level access is required to install and configure [AZCopy](/help/journey-migration/content-transfer-tool/using-content-transfer-tool/handling-large-content-repositories.md)

-It is also recommended you review any unused Assets,Pages,AEM Projects, Users and Groups to save time on migration.

 ## Gathering Data {#gathering-data}